 For more information about tattoo aftercare and the dangers of not following through with it, visit our website.

-There you have it: some of the questions we are frequently asked regarding getting a tattoo.
+There you have it: some of the questions about tattoos we are frequently asked regarding getting a tattoo.
 If you have any more doubts, you can check out our website to fill up the ‘Contact Us’ form so that our artists can help rest your doubts.
 You can also get a free consultation to talk with our tattoo artists and understand the full process of getting a tattoo.